ZilchEngine/ZilchDocs/zilch_editor_documentation/zilchmanual/editor/texteditor/texteditorhotkeys.markdown

  ## Multi-Cursors
-The Zero text editor has the capability of placing multiple cursors in the file from which one is currently editing.
+The Zilch text editor has the capability of placing multiple cursors in the file from which one is currently editing.
 Holding `Control` while clicking in the text file will result in the placement of additional cursors instead of moving the original cursor.